Skip to Content

 How cute are the animals!?

 This 8-acre farm is a great family-friendly activity in the Coromandel.
-Here, there are over 40 different animals who call the park home, including farm animals like alpacas, horses and goats, and some exotic animals.
+Here, there are over 40 different animals that call the park home, including farm animals like alpacas, horses, and goats, and some exotic animals.
 You can even hand-feed a baby goat and get a cuddle from a rabbit!

 There’s a lovely short bushwalk here too, and it’s worth noting the park is stroller friendly, and there are a couple of picnic tables too.